Home • Contact Us • Emergencies

 In Case Of Emergency

-During normal business hours, if your pet is having an emergency, please call our hospital at (503) 206-7700.
-If your pet is having an emergency after normal business hours please contact:
+If your pet is having an emergency outside of our normal business hours please contact:

 Columbia River Veterinary Specialists